 - In the event of severe storm warnings for Warren County, tune to local weather reports on TV, radio or online, follow @wkunews on Twitter, check the WKU StormTopper Network page (or follow StormTopper Network on Twitter or on Facebook) or the National Weather Service’s Louisville forecast office or @NWSLouisville.
-Additional sources of weather information include Kentucky Climate Center, Kentucky Mesonet, Meteorology Program, Meteorology Blog, WKU StormTopper Network on Twitter, College Heights Atmospheric Observatory for Students (CHAOS) on Twitter, White Squirrel Weather on Twitter and @WxOrNotBG.
+Additional sources of weather information include White Squirrel Weather, Kentucky Climate Center, Kentucky Mesonet, Meteorology Program, Meteorology Blog, WKU StormTopper Network on Twitter, College Heights Atmospheric Observatory for Students (CHAOS) on Twitter, White Squirrel Weather on Twitter and @WxOrNotBG.

 - If a tornado warning is issued for Warren County, the WKU Police Department will activate WKU’s outdoor warning system and send an emergency text message to students, faculty and staff who have signed up for WKU’s emergency text alert system.
 To sign up or verify you are enrolled with the proper cell phone number, log into your WKU TopNet account.

 To check on changes in campus transportation services

 You can also monitor NextBus for changes in campus transportation services.
 To access NextBus:

 - Call 270-392-3193 and enter the stop code.
 (The stop codes are listed on the signs at each bus stop.)

 - Download the NextBus or iWKU app on your smart phone.